IngelaRossing/StartProcessing/README.md

 # StartProcessing
 Files with exercises for beginners

-Processing is a funny way to make graphical programs.
-It is super easy to install and has funny pre defined functions which make it easy to quickly make something cool.
+Processing can be used to make graphical programs.
+It is super easy to install and has funny pre defined functions which make it easy and fun to quickly make something cool.
 I made some files with exercises for beginners.

 Recomended order:
  * Flower